boltpkg/website/README.md

 - Bolt logo is in *website/static/img/logo.svg*

-- Please see *website/_data/users.json* to add/ edit a user of BoltPkg
+- Please see *website/_data/users.json* to add/ edit a user of BoltPkg.

 ## Looking for Support?